Empowering Future Engineers through the SQUARES Project at CST

 - Smart Transportation and Traffic Systems

-The programme provided students with valuable insights into real-world engineering applications, sustainability practices, and innovative technologies that are shaping the future of engineering and infrastructure development.
+The program provided students with valuable insights into real-world engineering applications, sustainability practices, and innovative technologies that are shaping the future of engineering and infrastructure development.

-The SQUARES Project continues to play an important role in enhancing quality engineering education, strengthening international collaboration, and preparing graduates with industry-relevant competencies for the future workforce.
+The SQUARES Project continues to play a vital role in enhancing quality engineering education, strengthening international collaboration, and preparing graduates with industry-relevant competencies for the future workforce.

 The SQUARES Project team extends sincere appreciation to all trainers and participating students for making the programme a success.